Home page // Games // Nintendo // Pirated Nintendo soundtracks are bought and resold overpriced!

 How can the fakes be recognized?

 An Ebay advert only shows official artwork by Banjo-Kazooie.
 If you buy a CD there, it will turn out to be a fake.
 The artwork will differ in the details.
 It can be seen that the user has already sold numerous of these fake soundtracks.
 The highest bids were between 18 and 61 euros.
-One buyer alone has struck the seller five times, which could be an indication that these purchases are being resold.
+One buyer alone has struck the seller five times, which might be an indication that these purchases are being resold.

 Are resellers aware that they are offering counterfeit goods?

 Unlike the British ads, the Japanese show photos of their wares.
 As a result, if you know what the original should look like, fakes can be spotted.
 But not all soundtracks from these Japanese providers are fake.
 This suggests that Japanese resellers may not be aware that they are selling purchased counterfeits.
 Even more annoying are the horrific prices of the Japanese.
 Because some of the Japanese sellers sell the fake soundtracks for several hundred euros.
 Such huge margins are not uncommon for the Japanese.
 In addition, they sell all over the world, which is why, in addition to the horrendous prices, there are also high import costs.
-The fact that you could still receive counterfeit goods makes it even more annoying!
+The fact that you might still receive counterfeit goods makes it even more annoying!

 Where did the current wave of fake soundtracks come from?